YourWaifuIsShip/Azur-Lane-Guides/AL Untier Guide.md

 ```
 [09/12/2019]
-- Natsuiro Matsuri did not join the Tier Guide, on account of her middling statline and poor skillset (self-buff to guns is hilariosuly ineffective given the IJN DD baseline, self-buff and buff to damage reduction is low impact; barrage is okay but not nearly enough to offset its long charge time and not guaranteed launch).
+> Natsuiro Matsuri did not join the Tier Guide, on account of her middling statline and poor skillset.
+- self-buff to guns is hilariosuly ineffective given the IJN DD baseline;
+- self-buff and buff to damage reduction is low impact;
+- barrage is okay but not nearly enough to offset its long charge time and not guaranteed launch.

-- Murasaki Shion did not join the Tier Guide, on account of her atrocious DPS and very poor skillset (damage reduction is very low-impact and suffers from the same pitfalls all screenwides debuffs do; barrage damage is low).
+> Murasaki Shion did not join the Tier Guide, on account of her atrocious DPS and very poor skillset.
+- damage reduction is very low-impact and suffers from the same pitfalls all screenwides debuffs do;
+- barrage damage is low.
 ```